 Guidelines for Fellowship Applicants

-Roshan Cultural Heritage Institute offers a limited number of Roshan Graduate Fellowships for Excellence in Persian Studies to graduate students with demonstrated excellence in Persian studies or who are engaged in writing their doctoral dissertation.
-Since each of the universities offering Roshan Fellowships has specific eligibility requirements and guidelines, the following requirements apply only to those graduate students applying directly to the Institute:
+Roshan Cultural Heritage Institute offers a limited number of Roshan Institute Fellowships for Excellence in Persian Studies to Ph.D. candidates who have demonstrated excellence in Persian studies, are engaged in the last stages of writing their doctoral dissertation at a US-based university, and are scheduled to defend their dissertation at the end of the academic year for which they are seeking funding.
+Please note that Roshan Cultural Heritage Institute has established fellowship programs in several universities (see "Grants to Universities").
+Since each of these universities has specific eligibility requirements and guidelines, the following requirements apply only to those graduate students applying directly to Roshan Cultural Heritage Institute:

-- Letter of Inquiry: Letter of Inquiry: Qualified graduate students should submit a Letter of Inquiry.
+- Letter of Inquiry: Qualified graduate students should submit a Letter of Inquiry.
 The Letter of Inquiry should contain a description of the student’s academic focus and interest in Persian culture, academic information including any publications, a description of the doctoral thesis and its projected completion date, and a list of principal academic advisors.
-After review of the Letter of Inquiry, a determination will be made whether or not the student should proceed to a Full Fellowship Application.
+After review of the Letter of Inquiry, a determination will be made whether or not the student will be invited to submit a Full Fellowship Application.

-- Deadlines: Letters of Inquiry may be submitted at any time during the year.
-Formal Fellowship Applications must be received by December 31 for grants to be awarded by September 1 of the following year.
+- Deadlines: Letters of Inquiry may be submitted at any time during the year; however, formal Fellowship Applications must be received by December 31 for grants to be awarded by September 1 of the following year.

 - Eligibility: Graduate Fellowships are open to students of all nationalities.
 Students must be enrolled in an accredited university in the United States.
-Dissertations must be related to Persian culture, including language, linguistics, literature, history, geography, and civilization.
+Doctoral dissertations must be related to Persian culture, including language, linguistics, literature, history, geography, and civilization.
 Dissertation proposals should already be completed and approved.

 - Exclusion: Applicants will be automatically disqualified for failure to meet the eligibility requirements set forth above.
-In addition, applicants will be disqualified if they are related to (a) any director, officer or employee of Roshan Institute or its Selection Committee, (b) any director, officer or employee of the Silicon Valley Community Foundation dealing in any way with the Roshan Cultural Heritage Institute Donor Advised Fund, or (c) any director, officer or employee of SunTrust Bank dealing in any way with Institute finances.
+In addition, applicants will be disqualified if they are related to (a) any director, officer or employee of Roshan Cultural Heritage Institute or its Selection Committee; (b) any director, officer or employee of Silicon Valley Community Foundation dealing in any way with Roshan Cultural Heritage Institute Donor Advised Fund; or (c) any director, officer or employee of SunTrust Bank dealing in any way with Roshan Cultural Heritage Institute's finances.